By Anton D. Nagy | May 25, 2013 12:39 AM

 Pocketnow Insider isn’t just about video.
 It’s a collection of posts that offers a glimpse behind the scenes of Pocketnow – and a brief look into the lives of the people behind it.
 This new recurring text series offers you the opportunity to get to know our editors better, outside the scope of their work here on the site.

-Our second installment features Managing Editor Anton D. Nagy.
+Managing Editor Editor-in-Chief Anton D. Nagy.
 You’ll find out about his background, interests, and activities – and a bit about his duties here on Pocketnow as well.
 We hope you enjoy this new series documenting the lives of the people who keep Pocketnow running!

 The early days